reqT/reqT-webapp/README.md

       sbt run

-  <li>SBT will now download all the required dependencies, while may take a while. </li>
+  <li>SBT will now download all the required dependencies, which may take a while. </li>
   <li>When the application has started, open a web browser and navigate to <i>hostname</i>:<i>port</i> </li>
 </ol>